omeismm/recognitionSolution/README.md

 c. process data

+    0. read the pdfs and create classes with the variables mentioned in the pdf (current task)

     1. automatically count number of phd, msc, bsc, and students

     2. write the formulas for students to teachers ratio